Gothic architecture: Decline and transition

 Under Henry VIII and Elizabeth I, England was largely isolated from architectural developments on the continent.
 The first classical building in England was the Old Somerset House in London (1547–1552) (since demolished), built by Edward Seymour, 1st Duke of Somerset, who was regent as Lord Protector for Edward VI until the young king came of age in 1547.
 Somerset's successor, John Dudley, 1st Duke of Northumberland, sent the architectural scholar John Shute to Italy to study the style.
 Shute published the first book in English on classical architecture in 1570.
 The first English houses in the new style were Burghley House (1550s–1580s) and Longleat, built by associates of Somerset.
 With those buildings, a new age of architecture began in England.

+Gothic architecture, usually churches or university buildings, continued to be built.
+Ireland was an island of Gothic architecture in the 17th and 18th centuries, with the construction of Derry Cathedral (completed 1633), Sligo Cathedral (c.
+1730), and Down Cathedral (1790–1818) are other examples.
+In the 17th and 18th century several important Gothic buildings were constructed at Oxford University and Cambridge University, including Tom Tower (1681–82) at Christ Church, Oxford, by Christopher Wren.
+It also appeared, in a whimsical fashion, in Horace Walpole's Twickenham villa, Strawberry Hill (1749–1776).
+The two western towers of Westminster Abbey were constructed between 1722 and 1745 by Nicholas Hawksmoor, opening a new period of Gothic Revival.

 Gothic architecture survived the early modern period and flourished again in a revival from the late 18th century and throughout the 19th.
 Perpendicular was the first Gothic style revived in the 18th century.